 Temperature Fluctuations

-In the winter, the top few inches of soil can see some wide temperature fluctuations heating up in the bright sun during a winter day and cooling off quickly overnight.
-This wide fluctuation in temperature can thaw and freeze the upper soil layer causing shallow-rooted plants to heave out of the ground.
-This is called frost heaving and when crowns and roots are exposed to cold air temperatures and drying winds, they can die.
-This same swing in temperatures caused by the radiant heat from the sun during the day and the rapid chilling during the night can also cause the smooth bark on some young trees to expand and contract causing sun scald damage.
+In the winter, the top few inches of soil can see wide temperature fluctuations heating up in the bright sun during a winter day and cooling off quickly overnight.
+This wide fluctuation in temperature can thaw and freeze the upper soil layer causing shallow-rooted plants to heave out of the ground (called frost heaving).
+When crowns and roots are exposed to cold air temperatures and drying winds, plants that are typically winter hardy can die.

 Underdeveloped Root Systems

-Those plants that are planted late in the growing season may not have had enough time to become fully established in the garden before winter.
-These plants have smaller root systems that are primarily located in the original root ball of the plant and have not yet fully grown into the surrounding soil.
+Plants planted late in the growing season do not have had enough time to become fully established in the garden before winter.
+These plants have smaller root systems that have not fully grown into the surrounding soil.

 Dry Soil Conditions

-Winter is a very dry time of the year since for part of the season water is not available to the plant because it is frozen.
-If plants go into the winter season with inadequate water due to underwatering, drought, or dry soil conditions, they are more likely to be damaged.
+Winter is a very dry.
+For part of the season water is not available to the plant because it is frozen.
+Plants going into winter with inadequate water due to underwatering, drought, or dry soil conditions, are more likely to be damaged.
 Damage can also occur in spring if the ground thaws and there is not adequate moisture to support the plant as it comes out of dormancy.

-Winter damage from dry soil conditions is particularly common on broadleaf evergreens and conifers.
+This damage is particularly common on broadleaf evergreens and conifers.
 Because the foliage of evergreens is present all winter, water is lost through the surface of the leaves and needles even in the winter.
-Dry soil conditions and/or frozen water makes it impossible for the water lost through the leaves to be replaced.
-Browning and death of the leaves and shoots can occur.
+Dry soil conditions and/or frozen soil moisture make it impossible for plants to replace lost moisture and browning and death of the leaves and shoots can occur.

 Wet Soil Conditions